Canva / Fairygodboss Staff

 A memorable and professional resignation letter can have more meaning to the reader than you may recognize.
 Early in her career, Valerie Streif, senior advisor at The Mentat, had a great job experience.
 Streif recalled writing a letter that touched on all the things she learned and how it would serve her throughout her career.
 “It was appreciated by my boss, and she ended up writing me a great recommendation letter to use for future employment."

 If you are leaving with some small (or large) grievances, you can skip the gratitude and keep your formal resignation letter succinct.
-(You HR department doesn't need every reason you've decided you leave.)
-You can outline your current outstanding projects to help guide the transition out of the company.
-It’s the easiest solution.
+(Your HR department doesn't need every reason you've decided you leave.)
 Not mentioning your issues or reason for leaving helps you maintain positive connections and a productive network.
 In this case, Payne suggests using your exit interview as an opportunity to share additional information, especially if the events surrounding your departure may continue to have a negative impact on individuals and the company’s culture.

 If you are leaving a truly toxic environment, you have a unique opportunity to use your job resignation letter to call out ethical lapses, harassment or other behaviors at your company.
 There is no doubt this takes courage and care.
 Bingham suggests to “provide specific, factual descriptions and include the impacts of toxic behaviors, as well as any efforts you made to report on or change the environment.
 Be mindful that written communication could become evidence in legal proceedings.
 Ask a trusted individual to read the letter and offer feedback prior to submission or making public.”